Range Hood FAQ - Top 10 Kitchen Countertop Materials

 - Can be damaged by acidic liquids if spills are not cleaned up immediately

-It's even possible to combine multiple layers of glass to achieve 3D effects and surface variations.
+It's even possible to combine multiple layers of glass to achieve 3D effects and surface variations, or use back-paint techniques and built-in lighting to create truly spectacular designs.

 - Resists heat, spills, and light scratches